 My, my, aren't we impressed!
 Even after 200+ tumultuous miles of trudging through tangled terrain, we noticed only minor pilling and very little wear and tear.
 If you're in the market for a durable merino-blend option, this is a brilliant choice.

 With a synthetic-merino wool construct, we are totally stoked about the drying speed of this sock.
 While tackling 20 miles of swamps and wet weather with high humidity, we hung our socks to dry.
 The Farm to Feet Damascus Midweight sock dried much faster than other 100% Merino wool options, making it a great option for long trekking days.
 When backpacking on the Hornstrandir Nature Preserve in Iceland, it served us well.
 During our controlled dryer tests, it proved to be one of the fastest to dry.
 Perfect for long or short adventures in wet weather.

-At $26, this is on the more expensive end of the sock spectrum.
+This is on the more expensive end of the sock spectrum.
 If you have a little extra cash, don't be afraid to splurge as it features a lifetime guarantee and versatile performance.
 That said, if you're on a budget, other options might suffice for your needs.

 This 100% home-grown American sock is perfect for those seeking a hiker that is multi-faceted and functional for a wide range of activities.
 The synthetic-merino wool blend balances the best of both fabrics, making it a great option for everything from day hiking to backpacking for days.

 — Amber King